The Problem We All Live With: History

 The painting was originally published as a centerfold in the January 14, 1964, issue of Look.
 Rockwell had ended his contract with the Saturday Evening Post the previous year due to frustration with the limits the magazine placed on his expression of political themes, and Look offered him a forum for his social interests, including civil rights and racial integration.
-Rockwell explored similar themes in Southern Justice (Murder in Mississippi) and New Kids in the Neighborhood; unlike his previous works for the Post, The Problem We All Live With and these others place black people as sole protagonists, instead of as observers, part of group scenes, or in servile roles.
+Rockwell explored similar themes in Murder in Mississippi and New Kids in the Neighborhood; unlike his previous works for the Post, The Problem We All Live With and these others place black people as featured protagonists, instead of as observers, part of group scenes, or in servile roles.
 Like New Kids in the Neighborhood, The Problem We All Live With depicts a black child protagonist; like Southern Justice, it uses strong light-dark contrasts to further its racial theme.

 While the subject of the painting was inspired by Ruby Bridges, Rockwell used a local girl, Lynda Gunn, as the model for his painting; her cousin, Anita Gunn, was also used.
 One of the marshals was modelled by William Obanhein.

+Reception

-After the work was published, Rockwell received "sacks of disapproving mail", one example accusing him of being a race traitor.
+After the work was published, Rockwell received "sacks of disapproving mail", one letter accusing him of being a race traitor.

+Bridges herself never met Rockwell, but as an adult expressed admiration for Rockwell's courage in creating the painting.
+“Here was a man that had been doing lots of work, painting family images, and all of a sudden decided this is what I’m going to do…it’s wrong, and I’m going to say that it’s wrong…the mere fact that [Norman Rockwell] had enough courage to step up to the plate and say I’m going to make a statement, and he did it in a very powerful way…even though I had not had an opportunity to meet him, I commend him for that.”